salesforcecli/plugin-packaging/messages/package_install.md

 Do you want to continue? (y/n)

-# publish-wait

-number of minutes to wait for subscriber package version ID to become available in the target org

-# publish-wait-long
+# flags.publish-wait.summary

 Maximum number of minutes to wait for the Subscriber Package Version ID to become available in the target org before canceling the install request.
-The default is 0.

 # package-install-success

 Successfully installed package [%s]

-# package

-ID (starts with 04t) or alias of the package version to install

-# package-long
+# flags.package.summary

-The ID (starts with 04t) or alias of the package version to install.
+ID (starts with 04t) or alias of the package version to install.

-# security-type
+# flags.security-type.summary

-security access type for the installed package (deprecation notice: The default --security-type value will change from AllUsers to AdminsOnly in v47.0 or later.)
+Security access type for the installed package. (deprecation notice: The default --security-type value will change from AllUsers to AdminsOnly in v47.0 or later.)

-# security-type-long

-Security access type for the installed package.

-# upgradeType
+# flags.upgrade-type.summary

-the upgrade type for the package installation; available only for unlocked packages
+Upgrade type for the package installation; available only for unlocked packages.

-# upgradeTypeLong
+# flags.upgrade-type.description

 For package upgrades, specifies whether to mark all removed components as deprecated (DeprecateOnly), to delete removed components that can be safely deleted and deprecate the others (Mixed), or to delete all removed components, except for custom objects and custom fields, that don't have dependencies (Delete).
 The default is Mixed.
 Can specify DeprecateOnly or Delete only for unlocked package upgrades.

-# apexCompile
+# flags.apex-compile.summary

-compile all Apex in the org and package, or only Apex in the package; unlocked packages only
+Compile all Apex in the org and package, or only Apex in the package; unlocked packages only.

-# apexCompileLong
+# flags.apex-compile.description

 Applies to unlocked packages only.
 Specifies whether to compile all Apex in the org and package, or only the Apex in the package.

 For package installs into production orgs, or any org that has Apex Compile on Deploy enabled, the platform compiles all Apex in the org after the package install or upgrade operation completes.

 This approach assures that package installs and upgrades don’t impact the performance of an org, and is done even if --apex-compile package is specified.

 # promptEnableRss